alexanderkotsev/gp-ogc-api-features/tg.md

 REQ00x and REC00x regarding support for Accept-Language and Content-Languages

-**REQ005** The Web API shall support HTTP HEAD requests for the landing page (/), /collections and /collections/{id} including `Accept-Language` HTTP headers.

-OPEN QUESTION: Also include /api and /conformance paths here?

 OPEN QUESTION: Do you have any other proposals for how to implement the requirement for the download service to advertise the natural languages it supports?

 ##### Download of the whole data set

-**REQ00x:** The response of the `/collections` operation SHALL include at least one [only one?] "enclosure" link that allows requesting a representation of the whole data set.
+**REQ00x:** The response of the `/collections` operation SHALL include at least one "enclosure" link that allows requesting a representation of the whole data set.

 TEST: